duoshock/UM-70/Assembly Guide.md

 <img src="images/04_PenalLEDMarking.jpg" width="400">
 </a>

-To solder side panel LED, LED lens should be faced up.
+To solder side panel LED, LED lens should be facing up.
 Align the marking on the PCB and the LED, repeat the same process to the rest.

 ## **In-switch LEDs**